An Analytic Model For Magnetically-Dominated Accretion Disks: The Model

 \section{The Model}

 With this motivation in mind, we develop here a simple approximate analytic similarity model for the ``hyper-magnetized'' or ``flux-frozen'' accretion disks that form in the simulations.
-As we explain the model predictions below, we will compare them to the simulations from \papertwo\ in Fig.~\ref{fig:sim.model.comparison}\footnote{Note that the specific time plotted and weighting of the mean for the simulations is different in Fig.~\ref{fig:sim.model.comparison} from similar plots in \papertwo.
-This is because we focus on volume and time-averaged quantities in the midplane here, which can be most directly compared to the models (which do not include e.g.\ effects of small-scale multi-phase structure in the outer disk, which were discussed in \paperone\ and \papertwo).} We stress that the model predictions are not fitted to the simulations -- we simply adopt the boundary conditions (for values like $\dot{M}$ and $M_{\rm bh}$) defined therein.
+As we explain the model predictions below, we will compare them to the simulations from \papertwo\ in Fig.~\ref{fig:sim.model.comparison},\footnote{Note that the specific time plotted and weighting of the mean for the simulations is different in Fig.~\ref{fig:sim.model.comparison} from similar plots in \papertwo.
+This is because we focus on volume and time-averaged quantities in the midplane here, which can be most directly compared to the models (which do not include e.g.\ effects of small-scale multi-phase structure in the outer disk, which were discussed in \paperone\ and \papertwo).} over the range where one can reasonably identify a rotationally-dominated ``accretion disk'' in such simulations ($r \sim (300-10^{6})\,2\,G\,M_{\rm BH}/c^{2}$).\footnote{The inner boundary of the simulation is at $\approx 80\,{\rm au}\approx 4\times 10^{-4}\,{\rm pc}$.
+The actual outer simulation boundary is at $\sim 100\,$Mpc (recall this is zoomed-in from a fully cosmological box), but the outer boundary at which any sort of ``accretion flow'' can be meaningfully defined or the models here defined is $R_{\rm BHROI} \approx 5\,$pc in the simulation.
+So we plot in-between, excluding a factor of a couple on either side to avoid boundary effects (but if we plot the entire range from $0.0004-5\,$pc, our model behaves similarly well).
+Consistent with our model, the outermost radii where there is a clearly circularized, rotation dominated ``disk'' are more like $\sim 1\,$pc (see \papertwo), while $\sim 2-5\,$pc resembles more of a ``free-fall zone.''} We stress that the model predictions are not fitted to the simulations -- we simply adopt the boundary conditions (for values like $\dot{M}$ and $M_{\rm bh}$) defined therein.